mmoser18/kismon/README.md

 ## Implementation

-KISMON is based on Vaadin [Vaadin](https://vaadin.com/), a Graphik library that originally had its roots in [GWT (Google Web Toolkit)](https://www.gwtproject.org/) but has since left this ancestry behind (since v8+, we are now at v23) and is now working completely without any GWT legacy.
+KISMON is based on [Vaadin](https://vaadin.com/), a graphic library that originally had its roots in [GWT (Google Web Toolkit)](https://www.gwtproject.org/) but has since left this ancestry behind (since v8+, we are now at v23) and is now working completely without any GWT legacy.
 The current version I would describe as "GWT done right".